ghurault/lvc_stan/README.md

 ### Priors

-- The initial conditions of the different experiments are partially pooled with the hierarchical prior:
+- The initial conditions of the different experiments are unknown and treated as parameters.
+They are partially pooled with the hierarchical prior:

 <img src="https://latex.codecogs.com/svg.latex?f_0&space;\sim&space;\mathcal{N}^&plus;(0,&space;\sigma_{f_0}^2)" title="f_0 \sim \mathcal{N}^+(0, \sigma_{f_0}^2)" />